Jamaica Moon Interview

 11. I have always felt that the ending derives its power from Michael’s ambiguity.
 Do you see him as ambiguous?

-No, but I have a much larger grasp of who Michael Grant is and who he becomes.
+No, but I have a much larger grasp of who Michael Grant is and who he may become.
 He may indeed be ambiguous to the readers at this point, since they can only know him through the four hundred odd pages of Jamaica Moon.
-However he lives on in Judas Oracle; And Never Again…; Innocent And Guilty; Cry… Walk, Run!; Murder Fever; and the Boxman.
+However he lives on in Judas Oracle; And Never Again…; Innocent And Guilty; Cry… Walk, Run!; Murder Fever; and BOXMAN.

 To me the ending derives its power from the resolution of some plot lines (Laurie reading the poem which doesn’t answer all the questions) and the realization that there is more story to tell.
 Maybe that’s just me.